Leaf mimicry

 Leaf mimicry is the evolved resemblance of an organism to a leaf, a form of mimicry.
-This may serve directly as camouflage, or it may function as Batesian mimicry if the leaf model is distasteful, for example if it has chemical defences.
+This may serve directly as camouflage, or it may function as Batesian mimicry if the leaf model is distasteful; for example, if it has chemical defences.
 The mimicking organism can be a plant, such as the vine Boquila trifoliolata, or an animal.
-It is not known how the vine can sense different leaf shapes.
+The vine senses and adopts different leaf shapes according to its surroundings.
 Among animals, many leaf mimics are insects, especially butterflies, katydids, and phasmids.
 Others are vertebrates, including leaffishes and toads.
 The mimicry, both in insects and among vertebrates, can involve behaviour as well as coloration and body shape.

-Fossil leaf-mimicking insects are known from the Jurassic of northeastern China, including both grigs and lacewings, and from a phasmid of the Eocene of Germany.
+Fossilised leaf-mimicking insects are known from the Jurassic of northeastern China, including both grigs and lacewings, and from a phasmid of the Eocene of Germany.

 In plants

 Boquila trifoliolata, a South American member of the family Lardizabalaceae, is a climbing vine with a highly variable appearance (phenotype).
-It is capable of mimicking the leaf features of plant species that it clings to, such as their coloration, size, and shape.
+It is capable of mimicking the leaf features, such as their coloration, size, and shape, of plant species that it clings to.
 By camouflaging its leaves, Boquila reduces damage from herbivorous animals.
 This is a form of Batesian mimicry, where B. trifoliolata is harmless but resembles a less palatable or harmful plant to ward off herbivory species and pests.

 It has been speculated that such plants may make use of "some kind of vision" using ocelli, or "delicate chemical sensing", to account for the mimic's ability to cope with such a large number of variables in its model's appearance, including the ability to mimic the foliage of an artificial host plant made of plastic.
 Another plant that could well be a cryptic mimic of its host is the parasitic Australian mistletoe, Amyema cambagei, which has an "uncanny resemblance" to the foliage of Casuarina trees.

 The climber Boquila trifoliolata hides from herbivores by varying its leaf shape to resemble the plant it is climbing on.

 The leaves of the parasitic Amyema cambagei resemble those of its Casuarina host.